pardeshiamitsingh/virtualHome/README.md

 ![alt text](https://github.com/pardeshiamitsingh/virtualHome/blob/master/snapshots/fireplace.jpg)

-<h3> Fireplace: </h3> On click of the chimney, can turn on off the fire.
+<h3> Fireplace: </h3> On click of the chimney, can turn on and off the fire.

-<h3> FootBall: </h3> The position of football changes by clicking on it.
+<h3> FootBall: </h3> The football bounces by clicking on it.

 <hr>